Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Discussion

+We found that our hypernasality estimation model---trained exclusively on the dataset of dysarthric speech---achieved high correlation on estimating the hypernasality of CP speech.
+The CP recordings were all from speakers exhibiting no neuromuscular disease, meaning they exhibited hypernasality with no other articulatory imprecisions.
+Thus, the generalization results exhibited by our model suggest it models the genuine perceptual attributes of hypernasality in dysarthric speech, as opposed to the correlated generalized imprecision.

 In spite of its robustness the NAP model has limitations.
 Most limiting is its reliance on aligned transcripts to perform the estimation.
 The results shown in this paper were based on forced alignment.
 This is always possible when the ground truth transcript is known but is not feasible for spontaneous speech.
-The robustness of the model comes from the fact that it is trained on a large corpus of healthy speech; however, this training also induces a bias in the model.
+The robustness of the model comes from the fact that it is trained on a large corpus of healthy speech; however, this training induces a bias in the model.
 As the feature selection results show, the model is adept at detecting hypernasal speech from phonemes that look similar to nasals in healthy speech; however it is impossible to capture nasalization acoustic patterns for unvoiced speech since these sounds never occur in healthy speech (and hence cannot be captured in our model).
-As a result, we use articulatory precision as a proxy for nasalization for these sounds.
+As a result, we use articulatory precision of unvoiced consonants as a proxy for nasalization for these sounds.
 Increased hypernasality typically implies reduced articulatory precision, but the converse is not necessarily true.
 As such, it is possible for speakers to exhibit reduced precision for other reasons than hypernasality.
 As we showed with the CLP speech experiments, when the reduction in articulatory precision is due to hypernasality, the model generalizes out-of-disease quite well.
+We did an initial analysis on 7 speakers with low hypernasality scores and relatively high clinical articulatory precision scores where the model showed that it tracks with hypernasality; however further analysis on larger dysarthric datasets are required to fully validate the model in this context.